elasticio/elasticio.github.io/content/_guides/custom-error-handler.md

 ## How works

-To create an Custom Error Handler for your flow you have to switch to draft mode and click to **"Add Error handling"** button:
+To create an Custom Error Handler for your flow please switch to draft mode and click to **"Add Error handling"** button:

 ![Add Error handling](/assets/img/integrator-guide/custom-error-handler/add-error-handling.png)

-Then you have to choose a component you want to use to handle flow errors:
+Then choose a component you want to use to handle flow errors:

 ![Choose component](/assets/img/integrator-guide/custom-error-handler/choose-component.png)